AgentMC/Sao19/Translate/En/Part4.md

 In the first place, ordinary people did not even have the idea of violating the law.
 Ronye herself faced the unreasonableness of "Taboo Index" once and many times of "Imperial Fundamental Law", but never tried to break them.
 Of those holding such thoughts or actions and had reached the stage where the right eye is actually destroyed, there were only three confirmed people in the entire three hundred years history of Underworld — well, four people if you add someone who pulled out the right eye themselves — and only them.

 And there was nothing wrong with both eyes of mountain Goblin youth Oroi.
-Ronye saw that with his own eyes.
+Ronye saw that with her own eyes.

 "……however."